 How many tears, how many a crisis of turbulent high school times did Mel and Ruth help us weather.
 Too many, but they never counted – they just opened their arms.

 …and shared Wisdom.
-Mel gave out good advice & strategically interceded on my behalf for a few very important opportunities, like going to “The University.”
-In 10th grade i told Papa i wanted to go to UVA, he said, “No way!”
-(He knew several buddies in Va.
-Beach who never recovered from the uh, liquid traditions.)
-When the opportunity finally arose, Mel went to bat on my behalf … and Papa let me go!
+Mel gave out good advice & strategically interceded on my behalf for important opportunities, like going to “The University.”
+In 10th grade when I told Papa I wanted to go to UVA, he said, “No way!”
+(Several of his buddies in Va.
+Beach never recovered from the uh, liquid traditions.)
+When the opportunity finally arose, Mel went to bat on my behalf, and Papa let me go!

-Before i left for UVA, Mel, beyond brilliant (he helped put the man on the moon kind of brilliant), told me, “B’s are better, because B’s mean balance.”
-Such advice meant a great deal when this straight-A student couldn’t swing A’s during a rough patch at university.
+Before I left for UVA, Mel, beyond brilliant (he helped put the man on the moon brilliant), told me, “B’s are better, because B’s mean balance.”
+That advice meant a great deal when this straight-A student couldn’t swing A’s during a rough patch at university.
 (Mel also talked my dad into letting me go out for the boys soccer team in high school – there was NO GIRLS SOCCER TEAM at that time, but that’s for another post : )